Strong cohomological rigidity of toric varieties: Quasitoric manifolds with second Betti number 2

 If neither $\va$ nor $\vb$ is a zero vector, then $M_{\va,\vb}$ cannot be equivalent to a two-stage generalized Bott manifold.
-Moreover, by \eqref{eq:char mx of M}, we have either that the nonzero entries of $\va$ are $\pm2$ and the nonzero entries of $\vb$ are $\pm1$, or that the nonzero entries of $\va$ are $\pm1$ and the nonzero entries of $\vb$ are $\pm2$.
+Moreover, from the non-singularity condition of \eqref{eq:char mx of M}, either the nonzero entries of $\va$ are $\pm2$ and the nonzero entries of $\vb$ are $\pm1$, or the nonzero entries of $\va$ are $\pm1$ and the nonzero entries of $\vb$ are $\pm2$.

 The following theorem gives a topological classification of quasitoric manifolds with $\betti_2=2$. \begin{theorem}\cite{CPS12} Two quasitoric manifolds with second Betti number $2$ are homeomorphic if and only if their integral cohomology rings are isomorphic as graded rings.